Glycogen storage disease type IV: Alternative names and related disease

-Mutations in GBE1 can also cause a milder disease in adults that is called adult polyglucosan body disease.

 In other mammals

 The form in horses is known as glycogen branching enzyme deficiency.
 It has been reported in American Quarter Horses and related breeds.

 The disease has been reported in the Norwegian Forest Cat, where it causes skeletal muscle, heart, and CNS degeneration in animals greater than five months old.
 It has not been associated with cirrhosis or liver failure.